bkoprucu/berk/_posts/2024-06-13-Cat-sitting-short.md

 ## Daily Routine

-Feel free to enter the apartment with your shoes.
+Feel free to enter the apartment with your shoes on.
 Cat's will make a mess anyway.
 I'll do a deep cleaning when I'm back.

 ### Litter Box

-For couple days, jsut throwing the poop to the toilet bowl and stirring the litter should be enough.
+For couple days, just throwing the poop to the toilet bowl and stirring the litter should be enough.

 Wooden pallets stuck on the poop dissolve into dust, won't clog the toilet.